-All Creative Commons licenses are structured to give the user permission to make a wide range of uses as long as the user complies with the conditions in the license.
-The basic condition in all of the licenses is that the user provides credit to the licensor and certain other information, such as where the original work may be found.
+All Creative Commons licenses are structured to give users permission to make a wide range of uses as long as users comply with the conditions in the licenses.
+The basic condition in all of the licenses is that users have to provide credit to the licensors and certain other information, such as where the original work may be found.

-A CC licensor makes a few simple decisions on the path to choosing a license– first, do I want to allow commercial use, and second, do I want to allow derivative works (also known as adaptations)?
-We’ll address how to do that in a later section.
+CC licensors make a few simple decisions on the path to choosing a license.
+First, licensors determine if they want to allow commercial use.
+Second, licensors determine if they want to allow derivative works (also known as adaptations).
+We’ll address derivative works in Unit 4.

-If a licensor decides to allow derivative works, she may also choose to require that anyone who uses the work—we call them licensees—make their new work available under the same license terms.
+Finally, if licensors decide to allow derivative works, they may also choose to require that anyone who uses the works—we call them licensees—make their new work available under the same license terms.
 This is what is meant by “ShareAlike” and it is one of the mechanisms that helps the digital commons of CC licensed content grow over time.
 ShareAlike is inspired by the GNU General Public License, used by many free and open source software projects.

 These different license elements are symbolized by visual icons.

-This symbol means Attribution or “BY.”
-All of the licenses include this condition.
+This symbol stands for Attribution or “BY,” which means a specific form of credit is given to the creator of a work.
+All of the CC licenses include this condition.

-This symbol means NonCommercial or “NC,” which means the work is only available to be used for noncommercial purposes.
+This symbol stands for NonCommercial or “NC,” which means the work is only available for uses that do not intend commercial gain.
 Three of the CC licenses include this restriction.

-This symbol means ShareAlike or “SA,” which means that adaptations based on this work must be licensed under the same license.
+This symbol stands for ShareAlike or “SA,” which means that adaptations based on this work must be licensed under the same license.
 Two of the CC licenses include this condition.

-This symbol means NoDerivatives or “ND,” which means reusers cannot share adaptations of the work.
+This symbol stands for NoDerivatives or “ND,” which means reusers cannot share adaptations of the work.
 Two of the CC licenses include this restriction.

 When combined, these icons represent the six CC license options.
 The icons are also embedded in the “license buttons,” which each represent a particular CC license type.
 Section 3.3 explores the combinations in detail.